GavinCopley/sharedGame/_posts/2023-10-11-Daily-Meetings2.md

 Gavin: Finish with the background and the sprite
 John: Work on the mario hacks to implement into our game
 Ian: Finish bridge and invert images for sprite
-Matthew: Find good sprites and work on the menu
+Matthew: Find good sprites and work on the menu.
+Make a plot for CodeClimbers.

 ### Acomplishments this week